silversub/terraform/getting-started.md

 ## Configuring the IBM Cloud Provider plug-in
 {: #cloud_provider_config}

-Terraform uses the {{site.data.keyword.cloud_notm}} Provider plug-in to securely communicate with the {{site.data.keyword.cloud_notm}} REST API.
+Terraform on {{site.data.keyword.cloud_notm}} uses the {{site.data.keyword.cloud_notm}} Provider plug-in to securely communicate with the {{site.data.keyword.cloud_notm}} REST API.
 To provision and work with {{site.data.keyword.cloud_notm}} resources, you must configure your {{site.data.keyword.cloud_notm}} Provider plug-in to use the {{site.data.keyword.cloud_notm}} credentials that are required to access your resource.
 {: shortdesc}

 **What credentials do I need?**</br>
 The credentials that you need depend on the type of resource that you want to provision.
 For example, to provision classic infrastructure resources, you must provide your {{site.data.keyword.cloud_notm}} classic infrastructure user name and API key.
 To provision VPC infrastructure, you need an {{site.data.keyword.cloud_notm}} API key.
 For more information, about what credentials you need for a specific {{site.data.keyword.cloud_notm}} resource, see [Required input parameters for each resource category](/docs/terraform?topic=terraform-provider-reference#required-parameters).

 **Where can I find an overview of available resources?**</br>
-To find a full list of {{site.data.keyword.cloud_notm}} resources that you can provision with the {{site.data.keyword.cloud_notm}} Provider plug-in, see the [Index of Terraform resources and data sources](/docs/terraform?topic=terraform-index-of-terraform-resources-and-data-sources).
+To find a full list of {{site.data.keyword.cloud_notm}} resources that you can provision with the {{site.data.keyword.cloud_notm}} Provider plug-in, see the [Index of Terraform on {{site.data.keyword.cloud_notm}} resources and data sources](/docs/terraform?topic=terraform-index-of-terraform-resources-and-data-sources).

-1. Create a folder on your local machine for your first Terraform project and navigate into the folder.
+1. Create a folder on your local machine for your first Terraform on {{site.data.keyword.cloud_notm}} project and navigate into the folder.
 This folder is used to store all configuration files and variable definitions.
    ```
    mkdir myproject && cd myproject
    ```